 Whale watching for Gray whales is best during the months of March, April, and May as they migrate to summer feeding grounds in the North Pacific from their summer breeding waters of Baja California.

-The San Juan Islands draws more whale watchers, but the Orca whales are seen all along the coast of Washington as well as in and around the San Juan Islands and the waters of Puget Sound.
+The San Juan Islands draws more whale watchers, but the Orca whales are seen all along the coast of Washington as well as in and around the San Juan Islands and the Puget Sound, part of the Salish Sea.

 A number of charter boat companies run whale watching cruises and you can find such charters at various ports around Puget Sound.
 We have listed below a number of well-know charter operations according to their home ports.
 The ports are listed alphabetically.
 In most cases it is a good idea to call ahead and make reservations in advance of the date you might want to join a whale watching cruise.